 A low Q due to a high resistance in series with the inductor produces a low peak on a broad response curve for a parallel resonant circuit.
-(Figure below) conversely, a high Q is due to a low resistance in series with the inductor.
+A high Q is due to a low resistance in series with the inductor.
 This produces a higher peak in the narrower response curve.
-The high Q is achieved by winding the inductor with larger diameter (smaller gague), lower resistance wire.
+The high Q is achieved by winding the inductor with larger diameter (smaller gauge), lower resistance wire.

 BW = Δf = fh-fl = 343-281 = 62 fl = fc - Δf/2 = 312-31 = 281 fh = fc + Δf/2 = 312+31 = 343